ChenglongWang/GAME-Net/README.md

 # Adsorption Energy of Any Molecule on Metals Using Graph Neural Networks

-# Framework installation
+# GNN Framework installation

 1. Clone the repo from GitLab.
 Open a terminal and use the following command:

     `git clone https://gitlab.com/iciq-tcc/nlopez-group/gnn_eads.git`

-You should have now a folder in the current directory called ``gnn_eads``.
+You should now have the repo ``gnn_eads`` in your current directory.

 2. Create a conda environment.
-Enter the repo: You should find a file called `GNN_env.txt`.
-It contains all the information about the packages needed to create the environment for the GNN framework.
+Enter the repo: You should find a file called `GNN_env.txt`: It contains all the information about the packages needed to create the environment for the GNN framework.
 Choose a name for your new environment (we will use `GNN` here) and use the conda command:

     `conda create --name GNN --file GNN_env.txt`